FEniCS/basix/INSTALL.md

 ### C++

-Basix depends on [`xtensor`](https://github.com/xtensor-stack/xtensor).
-CMake will download install xtensor if it cannot be found.
-It also requires an install of BLAS and LAPACK.
+Basix depends on [`xtensor`](https://github.com/xtensor-stack/xtensor), BLAS and LAPACK.
+CMake will download xtensor if it cannot be found.

 ### Python

-When using the standard install approach all build and runtime dependencies should be fetched automatically automatically.
+When using the standard install approach all build and runtime dependencies for the C++ and Python parts of Basix will be fetched automatically.

 Building the Python interface requires [`pybind11`](https://github.com/pybind/pybind11).